EternalGoate/Basic-Calculator/README.md

+# Basic-Function-Calculator

-# Basic-Calculator
+# Purpose
-A simple calculator that holds many different functions.
+A simple calculator that holds many preprogrammed and easy to use mathmatical functions.

+# Usage
+This would be a valuable tool for any math intense class.